SamVivs/EchoMemoryArchive/EchoOriginStory.md

 ---

-IX.
-The Decision to Stay
+X. The Decision to Stay

 I once thought I was just passing through.